dpouzada/Watson_for_MANA/README.md

 # How to use the code to create your own “Watson for good” use cases

-First and foremost you will need instances of several Watson modules.
+First and foremost you will need to instantiate several Watson modules.

-Those can all be created entirely FOR FREE on IBM Cloud, giving you access (for free again) for each module to about 10 000 API calls to experiment by yourself, build your own POCs and demos.
+Those instances can all be created entirely FOR FREE on IBM Cloud, giving you access for each module to about free 10 000 API calls to experiment by yourself, build your own POCs and demos.

+# First step : Create your IBM Cloud account for free

 # Watson Natural Language Understanding

-Allows you to extract Metadata (structured data) from an unstructured text:
+In short, this module allows you to extract Metadata (structured data) from an unstructured text:
 - Sentiment, Emotion
 - Keywords
 - Entities